 “How bout I just roll it?
 That way nothing will break!”

-The fact is… having too many rules that you don’t actually care about just means you don’t enforce them.
-And honestly…
+The fact is, having too many rules that you don’t actually care about just means you won’t enforce them.
+And honestly, kids will get confused.

-All the rules weren’t making the kids act better, they were just making me strung out.
+All the rules weren’t making the kids act better, they were just stressing me out…and confusing the kids.

 You Don’t Need Lots of Parenting Rules, You Just Need The Right Ones

-So my husband and I have been on a quest lately to cut out the rules we don’t care about.
-To stop pretending we’re going to enforce rules we’re never actually going to enforce because we don’t care, and to focus on the things we do care about.
+My husband and I have been on a quest lately to cut out the rules we don’t care about.

 Rules Are Boundaries and Boundaries Are Walls